tannerhelland/PhotoDemon/README.md

 ![Screenshot](https://photodemon.org/media/images/photodemon_9.0.png)

-PhotoDemon provides a comprehensive photo editor in a 15 MB download.
+PhotoDemon provides a comprehensive photo editor in an 20 MB download.
 It runs on any Windows PC (XP through Win 11) and it *does not* require installation.
 You can run it from a USB stick, SD card, or portable drive.

 PhotoDemon is open-source and available under a permissive [BSD license](#licensing).
 Contributors have translated the program into more than a dozen languages.